DFG-Project (DI 2906/1-2)

 Software

-• GFDrmst: available on CRAN and as a SHINY-App.
-This package consists multiple tests based on the restricted mean survival time (RMST) for general factorial designs as described in Munko et al. (2024, Stat.
+- GFDrmst: available on CRAN and as a SHINY-App.
+This package contains multiple tests based on the restricted mean survival time (RMST) for general factorial designs as described in Munko et al. (2024, Stat.
 Med.)

 Publications